San Sebastian City Guide

 Weather and climate

-San Sebastian enjoys a temperate oceanic climate, characterized by mild temperatures and significant rainfall throughout the year.
-Its position on the Bay of Biscay ensures that the city avoids extreme heat and bitter cold, creating an inviting environment for year-round exploration.
+San Sebastian enjoys a temperate maritime climate, characterized by mild temperatures and frequent, refreshing rainfall that keeps the surrounding Basque hillsides vibrantly green.
+Influenced by the Bay of Biscay, the city avoids the extreme heat seen in southern Spain, offering a comfortable environment year-round.

 Safety considerations